luistorano/challenge-1-horiseon/README.md

 ## Welcome to the Horiseon Website

-You can see the site by clicking the link bellow.
+You can see the site by clicking the link bellow:

 [Horiseon](https://luistorano.github.io/challenge-1-horiseon/)